awsdocs/aws-parallelcluster-user-guide/doc_source/queue-section.md

 ## `disable_hyperthreading`<a name="queue-disable-hyperthreading"></a>

 **\(Optional\)** Disables hyperthreading on the nodes in this queue\.
 Not all instance types can disable hyperthreading\.
-For a list of instance types that support disabling hyperthreading, see [CPU cores and threads per CPU core per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html#cpu-options-supported-instances-values) in the *Amazon EC2 User Guide for Linux Instances*\.
+For a list of instance types that support disabling hyperthreading, see [CPU cores and threads for each CPU core per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-optimize-cpu.html#cpu-options-supported-instances-values) in the *Amazon EC2 User Guide for Linux Instances*\.
 If the [`disable_hyperthreading`](cluster-definition.md#disable-hyperthreading) setting in the [`[cluster]` section](cluster-definition.md) is defined, then this setting cannot be defined\.

 The default value is `false`\.